 Watzek Librarians regularly partner with faculty to offer sessions designed to engage students in all levels of discovery and use of information resources, including:

-For a more detailed look at the bullet points outlined above, please consult the Association of College And Research Libraries publication, Information Literacy Competency Standards for Higher Education.
+For a more detailed look at the bullet points outlined above, please consult the Association of College And Research Libraries publication, Framework for Information Literacy for Higher Education.

 Library Instruction in Exploration & Discovery

-In 2012-2013, Watzek Librarians taught 31 library instruction sessions for Exploration and Discovery.
+Watzek Librarians teach about 35 library instruction sessions for Exploration and Discovery each year.
+Most library instruction occurs in the spring.
 Spring E&D course syllabi contain a learning outcome related to information literacy.
 The suggested wording of the outcome is: students will "pursue original research leading to the production of a major essay, in which students will use appropriate research tools and sources to meet the information need."
 Library instruction in E&D is designed to facilitate learning in this area.
 Librarians will customize a session for you, and are available to assist with the assessment your students' information literacy proficiencies.
 Features of library sessions for E&D courses include:

 - Course-specific research guides, pointing students to the most useful research tools for the assignment

 - Critical evaluation of scholarly sources

 - Introduction to Primo Search, and finding items in LC Libraries

 - Accessing materials using Summit borrowing and ILL services